nf-core/website/markdown/mentorships.md

 In this page, we use the following terminology:

 - Mentor: The senior advisor in a mentorship pair
-- Mentee: A person recieving training from the mentor
+- Mentee: A person receiving training from the mentor

 ### Scope